-- a) Twenty-one (21) days after the last day on which any other party having a right to appeal could have appealed, or - b) Twenty-one (21) days after WADA's receipt of the complete file relating to the decision.

-13.6.2 Appeals to the Doping Appeal Panel
+- a) Twenty-one (21) days after the last day on which any other party having a right to appeal could have appealed, or - b) Twenty-one (21) days after WADA's receipt of the complete file relating to the decision. - 13.6.2 Appeals to the Appeal Tribunal Doping Appeal Panel

-The time to file an appeal to the Doping Appeal Panel is set out in Rule 13.2.2.
+The time to file an appeal to the Appeal Tribunal Doping Appeal Panel is set out in Rule 13.2.2.
 However, the following shall apply in connection with appeals filed by an appellant entitled to appeal but who was not a party to the proceedings having led to the decision subject to appeal:

-- a) within fifteen (15) days from notice of the decision, such appellants shall have the right to request from the body having issued the decision a copy of the file on which such body relied; - b) if such a request is made within the fifteen-day (15) period, then the appellant making such request shall have twenty-one (21) days from receipt of the file to file an appeal to the Doping Appeal Panel. - 13.6.2.1 Hearings pursuant to this Rule should be completed expeditiously and in all cases within three (3) months of the date of the decision made by the CCES or the Doping Panel, save where exceptional circumstances apply. - 13.6.2.2 The Doping Appeal Panel shall expedite its proceedings when fairness so requires and hearings held in connection with Events may be conducted on an expedited basis.
+- a) within fifteen (15) days from notice of the decision, such appellants-shall have the right to request from the body having issued the decision a copy of the file on which such body relied; - b) if such a request is made within the fifteen-day (15) period, then the appellant making such request shall have twenty-one (21) days from receipt of the file to file an appeal to the Doping-Appeal Tribunal.Panel. - 13.6.2.1 Hearings pursuant to this Rule should be completed expeditiously and in all cases within three (3) months of the date of the appointment of the Appeal a) twenty-one (21) days after the last day on which any other party in the case could have appealed, or b) twenty-one (21) days after WADA's receipt of the complete file relating to the decision.

+Panel decision made by the CCES or the Doping Panel, save where exceptional circumstances apply. - 13.6.2.2 The Doping Appeal Panel shall expedite its proceedings when fairness so requires and hearings held in connection with Events may be conducted on an expedited basis.